- Kimberly Dozier

 As she continues to report from the frontlines of today’s hotspots, Kimberly Dozier remains at the forefront of cutting-edge journalism.
 From her unique insights on today’s most important battlegrounds to her inspiring recovery and return to the profession that she loves, Dozier is a model of commitment, achievement, and perseverance.

-Presentations at Calvin College:Breathing the Fire: Reflections of a Foreign News Correspondent
+Presentations at Calvin University:Breathing the Fire: Reflections of a Foreign News Correspondent

 Part of the: January Series